 There are few general rules for benzoyl peroxide you'll want to follow, though.
-Firstly, you'll usually only want to use the product once a day or once every couple days until your skin gets used to it, before you can use it for the once or twice daily that your specific product recommends.
-Don't use tons of your product, as this will just make it more likely to irritate your skin rather than make it more effective.
-To get the best results, let the product fully absorb before moving onto a moisturizer.
+Firstly, you'll usually only want to use the product once a day or once every couple days until your skin gets used to it, before you can use it for the once or twice daily.
+Don't use tonnes of your product, as this will just make it more likely to irritate your skin rather than make it more effective.
+To get the best results, let the product fully absorb before moving onto a moisturiser.

 Is it safe to use benzoyl peroxide for a long period of time?

 Yes!
 Benzoyl peroxide is safe to use long-term, and you may want to use it as a maintenance product to avoid acne flaring up again.